VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/2_TSCC.md

 ```bash
 ssh <username>@login.tscc.sdsc.edu
 ```
-Your username will be provided to you via email.
+Your username will be provided in the introductory email we sent to you.

 You will be prompted to enter your password.
 This is your UCSD active directory (AD) password that you use to login to most things UCSD.